Winter 2026 Quiz 3

 This quiz covered Lectures 12-16 of the Winter 2026 offering of DSC 10.

 Ray and Minchan have a joint playlist that combines all songs they both listened to in the past month.
 Each row in the songs DataFrame represents a song in the playlist.
-The columns are: song_name (str), artist (str), genre (str), as well as two columns for the amount of times either has played each song, plays_ray (int) and plays_minchan (int).
+The columns are: song_name (str), artist (str), genre (str), as well as two columns for the number of times either has played each song, plays_ray (int) and plays_minchan (int).
 Below are the first six rows of songs, though there are many more entries.

 Problem 1